VzBoT3D/VzBoT-UserMods/rilmar/X5SA_Z/README.md

 THis reuses the original aluminum Z platforms while also utilizing the stock VzBot (printed) Z axis components.

-The VzBot Z Axis components will need different spacing to align the bed with the print head and two 2020 extrusions are used to span the gap between the two platforms.
+The VzBot Z Axis components will need different spacing to align the bed with the print head and two 2020 extrusions (approx. 470mm) are used to span the gap between the two platforms.
 One of which can be the original X5SA Y axis extrusion if it was replaced.
+The mod also uses (2) 4mm x 10 bolts and (2) 4mm T nuts to hold the exxtrusions and (2) 5mm x 35 bolts and (2) 5mm nuts to attach the printed part to the X5SA Z platforms, meaning 8 of each screw is required for a completed mod.

 The intent of this mod is to reuse the original Z platforms while also moving the z axis inside the printer's frame so it does not interfere with an enclosure.